William Reynolds Ricketts

 William Reynolds Ricketts (July 29, 1869 – October 14, 1956), of Forty Fort, Pennsylvania, was a philatelist who created the largest index of philatelic literature available during his lifetime.
-He was considered as the "greatest philatelic indexer of all time."
+He was considered the "greatest philatelic indexer of all time."
 Ricketts was the son of R. Bruce Ricketts and Elizabeth Reynolds Ricketts, for whom Ricketts Glen State Park in Pennsylvania is named.

 Collecting interests

 Ricketts was primarily interested in philatelic literature and created two indexes: one for postage stamps, the other for philatelic literature.
 As part of his effort, he amassed one of the largest philatelic libraries in existence.
 In addition to collecting and indexing, Ricketts also wrote and published numerous articles on stamps and stamp collecting.

 Indexes created by Ricketts were published, usually in small segments, in philatelic journals.
 However, his index was so huge that only a portion of his total index was ever published during his lifetime.

 Philatelic activity

 Ricketts was a member of the Collectors Club of New York to which he donated a large portion of the foreign language philatelic literature of his library.
 The American Philatelic Society started to publish his index, but eventually stopped because of its size, whereupon Ricketts discontinued work on the index.